 The proposed fee structure resolves the problem of fluctuating revenue year-to-year inherent in the existing fee structure.
 It consistently generates the established revenue need each year by allocating that revenue amount among registered manufacturers.
 Annual revenue does not fluctuate even if the numbers of manufacturers in tiers change.

+The addition of tiers to the proposed fee structure does provide more opportunity for manufacturers to shift between tiers, but more tiers also allows for smaller gradations of fees between tiers.

 Even under the existing fee structure, a manufacturer’s fee may change from year to year if its market share changes.
 Additional factors also affect the variability of a manufacturer’s fees under the proposed fee structure: the annual revenue need, the number of manufacturers in its tier and their market shares, whether fees are capped and the amount of revenue over cap.
 To evaluate variability, DEQ calculated fees under the proposed structure using the five years of E-Cycles data.
-The results in Table 5, above, show that, on the average, 76 percent of manufacturers had certain fees (Tiers 1, 5, 6 and 7).
+The results in Table 5, above, show that, on the average, 76 percent of manufacturers had some fee certainty (Tiers 1, 5, 6 and 7).
 Fees in Tiers 2, 3, and 4 fluctuated from year-to-year.
 These are the tiers most affected by the redistribution of revenue over the $35K cap in 2009-2012.
-The differences between the highest and lowest fees over the five years were $7,751 (Tier 2), $747 (Tier 3) and $362 (Tier 4).
+The differences between the highest and lowest fees over the five years were $7,751 (Tier 2 – a 80% difference), $746 (Tier 3 – a 56% difference) and $362 (Tier 4 – a 1.72% difference).

 Market consolidation adds to the volatility of fees because of the $35K cap on fees.
 For example, consolidation to fewer manufacturers holding a large share of the market could significantly increase the amount of revenue over cap in Tier 1 that is distributed to Tiers 2-5, increasing their fees.
 DEQ modeled several market scenarios to evaluate the potential consolidation effects of cap between $20K and $40K.
 The lower-range caps resulted in considerable volatility and potential for significant fee increases in Tier 2-5 fees in the consolidation scenarios.
 The $35K cap is a compromise that still provides an upper limit fee and certainty for large manufacturers but reduces the risk of large fee increases for Tiers 2-5.
 The fee cap was proposed during rule development in response to requests for some fee limit and certainty for larger manufacturers.